 Emergency Services Today

-The North County Fire Protection Board of Directors consists of 5 members elected at large.
-They serve 4 year staggered terms, which begin in December.
+The North County Fire Protection Board of Directors consists of 5 members, each representing a distinct election district.
+They serve 4-year staggered terms, which begin in December.

 The Fire District provides a full range of emergency services to the community.
 Calls to 911 from this area are first answered by the County’s Public Safety Answering Point (PSAP) operated by the San Diego Sheriff and located in Kearny Mesa.
-If the request is for fire or emergency medical, the call is transferred to Northcomm – the regional fire and EMS dispatch center located in Rancho Santa Fe.
-Northcomm then dispatches the closest available units.
+If the request is for fire or emergency medical, the call is transferred to North County Dispatch JPA (aka “North Comm.
+Or NCDJPA) – the regional fire and EMS dispatch center located in Rancho Santa Fe.
+NCDJPA then dispatches the closest available units.

 The Fire District is responsible for delivery of emergency medical services in the area.
-To accomplish this mission, the District operates ambulances staffed with paramedics.
-Since the ambulances must often leave the district to transport patients to the hospital, paramedics, with full paramedic-level equipment, are also assigned on every fire engine.
+To accomplish this mission, the District operates ambulances staffed with single-role paramedics and EMTs.
+Since the ambulances must often leave the district to transport patients to the hospital, firefighter/paramedics, with full paramedic-level equipment, are also assigned on every fire engine.
 This two-tiered EMS delivery system assures that the highest level of prehospital care is provided to patients in the area.

 Perhaps the most important set of services provided by the District are those related to fire prevention.
 While a great deal of effort is devoted to being prepared to put out fires, the best scenario is to prevent the fires from starting at all.
-To this end, the District operates a Fire Prevention Bureau that provides a number of prevention-related services including public education, plan checks, inspections; as well as coordinating with the Firesafe Council and Community Emergency Response Team (CERT).
+To this end, the District operates a Fire Prevention Bureau that provides a number of prevention-related services including occupancy inspections, code enforcement, plan checks, fire investigation, and coordinating with the Firesafe Council.

 The communities of Fallbrook, Rainbow and Bonsall are considered one of the most desirable places to live in Southern California.
 The current population growth and District expansion is presenting many new challenges and opportunities for the District.